Beardless-sheik/Alicks-Portfolio/README.md

 # Alick's Portfolio

 Welcome to my Portofolio, with two main versions (mobile and desktop).
 The 2 versions have been styled in plain CSS using media queries.
 They will have descriptions on my most important personal projects, my dev skills and a contact for that you can use to reach me.
 The contact for is done using a service called [Formspree](https://formspree.io/).
+It is [live HERE](https://beardless-sheik.github.io/Alicks-Portfolio/).

 ![screenshot](https://user-images.githubusercontent.com/44676055/158033214-27476f35-a31b-48ec-a95a-c6c3acd655d0.png)